pulkitjalan/cacheable/README.md

 }
 ```

 Models are cached using the models `table name` as the cache tag and the `id` as the key.
-There are observers which get registered in the trait to also remove from cache when the `updated`, `saved` or `deleted`.
+There are observers which get registered in the trait to also remove from cache when the `saved` or `deleted`.